waverunner/articles/learn-tcl.md

 }
 ```

 `proc` sets this up to be a function (or procedure) defination.
 Next comes the name of the function.
 This is then followed by a list containing the parameters; in this case 1 parameter `{start}` and then followed by the function body.
 Note that the body curly brace starts on this line, it cannot be on the following line.
 The function returns a value.
-The returned value is a compund evaluation (square braces) that starts by reading the system clock `[clock seconds]` and does the math to subtract out the `$start` parameter.
+The returned value is a compound evaluation (square braces) that starts by reading the system clock `[clock seconds]` and does the math to subtract out the `$start` parameter.

 ## Setup, Logic, and finish